Towards Stability of Parameter-Free Optimization: Introduction

-We highlight the following contributions of the paper: \begin{itemize} \item We introduce a novel evaluation criterion, namely \emph{reliability}, for assessing parameter-free training methods.
-Practical results show that this criterion reasonably validates the adaptability of parameter-free optimizers to diverse optimization problems. \item Based on our analysis of the classical AdaGrad-Norm algorithm, we propose the golden step size for AdaGrad-Norm, which is expected to preserve the ability of tuning-free convergence and approximate the optimal step size in expectation w.r.t. various optimization problems, resulting in an AdaGrad-Norm version parameter-free optimizer.
+We highlight the following contributions of the paper: \begin{itemize}[noitemsep, leftmargin=1cm, topsep=0pt] \item We introduce a novel evaluation criterion, namely \emph{reliability}, for assessing parameter-free training methods.
+Empirical results show that this criterion reasonably validates the adaptability of parameter-free optimizers to diverse optimization problems. \item Based on our analysis of the classical AdaGrad-Norm algorithm, we propose the golden step size for AdaGrad-Norm, which is expected to preserve the ability of tuning-free convergence and approximate the optimal step size in expectation across various optimization problems, resulting in a parameter-free variant of AdaGrad-Norm.
 Furthermore, we extend this concept to devise an Adam-like parameter-free method named \textsc{AdamG}. \item Extensive experiments conducted on deep learning tasks reveal that \textsc{AdamG} exhibits stable performance across a spectrum of optimization problems.
-Moreover, it closely aligns with the best performance achieved by manually tuning Adam, making it ready to be widely deployed. \end{itemize}
+Moreover, it closely aligns with the best performance achieved by manually tuning Adam. \end{itemize}

-\section{Related work}
+\section{Related Work}